pab-nguyen/diemthi-analysis/README.md

 I was interested to see the results of the students.
 In this project, I scraped 74,000 exam takers scores in 2020 from the official Government website, analyzed it then visualized in with Tableau to give the audience insights on this exam.

 # Data Collection
+The data collection method for this project will be web scraping.
+The website to scrape from is called http://diemthi.hcm.edu.vn/Home.
+This website is inactive now, but it looks like this.